intel-staging/libptpmgmt_iaclocklib/clkmgr/README.md

 # Future Directions

-## Support for Multiple Clock Domains
+## Support for Multiple Clock Domains (This needed to move to top and update?)

 The IEC/IEEE 60802 standard specifies a profile of TSN for Industrial Automation.
 IEC/IEEE 60802 applications require support for multiple time bases